MicrosoftDocs/power-platform/power-platform/guidance/adoption/dataverseforteams-strategy.md

 Dedicated Dataverse for Teams environments will be used for appropriate business use cases.
 Additionally, admins can choose to set up public Teams teams that are already backed by Dataverse for Teams environments where test or trial users can be directed to.
 A public Teams will ensure that the tenant capacity limits are applied to appropriate business use cases while still allowing individual users to test the new capabilities.

-## Monitor Dataverse in Teams Capacity and Usage
+## Monitor Dataverse in Teams capacity and usage

 Admins can use Power Apps and Power Automate Analytics reports in Power Platform Admin Center to view usage, performance, and errors related to Dataverse for Teams environments.